modehnal/GNOMETerminalAutomation/article/presentation_article.md

   Now there is a user `'test'` on Fedora 38 VM with sudo privileges, lets `ssh` to the machine.

-  Most likely the `'sshd'` service will not being enabled which would produce `'Connection refused'` for the port 22 so you might need to start and enable the `'sshd'` in the VM.
+  Most likely the `'sshd'` service will not being enabled which would produce `'Connection refused'` for the port 22 so you might need to start the `'sshd'` in the VM and enable so it will be started in the future as well.

   ```sh
   systemctl start sshd